Everything You Need to Know About Hyacinth Flowers

 - How to Care for Fresh Cut Hyacinth Flowers at Home

 - Hyacinth Flower FAQ:

 Hyacinth Meaning & Symbolism – the Essentials

-Hyacinth flower meaning is closely tied to Greek mythology with a symbolic association to devotion beyond death and passionate love that continues today.
+Hyacinth flower symbolism is closely tied to Greek mythology with a symbolic association to devotion beyond death and passionate love that continues today.
 The flower was named by Apollo in recognition of the bloom that emerged from the blood of the divine hero Hyacinthus.
-Hyacinths were also loved throughout Victorian times and were commonly associated with meanings of playfulness and joviality.
+Hyacinths were also loved throughout Victorian times, commonly associated with meanings of playfulness and joviality.

 About the Hyacinth Flower

 Hyacinth is the common name for many of the various flowering plants that make up the Hyacinthus genus.
-All of the Hyacinthus genus are perennial and grow from bulbs, making them easy to add to compatible landscapes.
+All of the plants in the genus are perennial grown from a Hyacinth bulb, making them easy to add to compatible landscapes.
 These flowers are part of the larger Asparagaceae family.
 This makes them distantly related to asparagus and many other garden plants.

 Botanical Characteristics, Colors, Fragrances

 All Hyacinths are flowering perennials.
 They tend to share a similar growth habit of upright spikes of flowers rising above blade-shaped foliage.